Kitware/VeloView/LidarPlugin/Testing/README.md

-# HOW TO: Use VeloView testing
+# HOW TO: Use LidarView testing

 ### Reader tests definition